Undergraduate Music and Sound Degrees

 Establish yourself as a composer, producer, sound engineer or music industry professional.

-We offer five undergraduate courses that are tailored to meet a range of sound and music careers within today's challenging and highly rewarding creative industries.
-Within each course there is further opportunity to follow your interests and passions through option modules and flexible assignments.
-All courses offer opportunities to collaborate with other students from other disciplines such as Film, Games and Animation.
+Our undergraduate Music and Sound courses will help you into a range of careers in today's challenging and highly rewarding creative industries.
+Whichever course you choose, you can follow your passions with optional modules and flexible assignments.
+And you'll have the chance to work on projects with students from other disciplines – like Film, Games and Animation.

 BA (Hons) Electronic Music (Composition and Performance)